EhabShahat/MKexam/EASTER_EGG.md

 - **Block by Student Name**: Prevent specific students from taking exams
 - **Block by IP Address**: Block entire IP addresses or ranges
+- **Block by Mobile Number**: Block students by their registered mobile numbers
 - **Reason Tracking**: Add optional reasons for blocking
 - **Audit Trail**: All blocks/unblocks are logged in the audit system
 - **Real-time Blocking**: Blocks take effect immediately